vivekiitkgp/mugqic-demo/proposal.md

 ### Community Bonding Period

-Spend time revising and expanding the proposal adding necessary details.
+Spend time revising and expanding the proposal adding necessary details (for example, TODO and request for comments sections!).
 Communicate with the mentors and other members of C3G, learn about the work and research culture, challenges they face etc., For example, running the pipeline on smaller datasets, ensuring that it works.

 The main purpose of this period would be further refine the timeline, create milestones, create a documentation plan and chalk out the implementation in more